leesj-dev/CaptureBridge/README.md

-# Capture Bridge
+# CaptureBridge

-Capture Bridge is a native-camera upload web app for mobile phones.
-It captures a photo through the device camera, uploads the original file to a macOS host folder, and keeps that folder ready for SMB access from another device.
+CaptureBridge is a mobile web app that lets you capture photos with your device camera, upload the original files to a folder on a macOS host, and access that folder over SMB from another device.

+## Why It Helps

+A typical use case is capturing whiteboard photos with an iPhone and then annotating them on an iPad in a note-taking app (e.g. GoodNotes).
+The iPad camera may not have the zoom range you want, so using the iPhone telephoto lens is more practical, but the usual workflow is slow: open the Camera app, take a photo, share it over AirDrop, pick the iPad, get kicked into the Photos app on the iPad, switch back to your note-taking app, and insert the image.
+You have to repeat that for every shot during a live lecture session.

+With CaptureBridge, you can keep the web app open on the iPhone and just take photos whenever you need them.
+Each photo is uploaded to the shared folder automatically, so on the iPad side you only need to pull the images into the note-taking app from the SMB share.

 ## Stack